Methodology

 Validation Results

-Optimization improved historical event detection from 50% to 88%+ accuracy.
+Optimization significantly improved historical event detection.
 Previous weights (Rhetoric: 35%, Polarization: 30%, Volume: 15%, Friction: 20%) over-weighted rhetoric, causing false positives from routine partisan media coverage.
 The current 5-index model with Story Intensity and multi-model ensemble sentiment better captures breaking events without manual intervention.
-The model is validated daily against a database of 870+ historical events (2015-2026) including baseline "quiet periods" to measure false positive rates.
+Current verified-event response metrics are reported live on the Track Record page, evaluating source-verified events only when actual temperature data exists for the relevant window.
+Cataloged events that are pending review, or verified events outside available temperature history, are excluded from headline response percentages.
+Baseline "quiet periods" are reviewed separately to measure false positive rates.

 Temperature Scale